 Rumor has it that director Garry Marshall wouldn't go ahead with the making of this film without the inclusion of Jackie Gleeson.
 Gleeson had grown tired of filmmaking, and wished to retire from the business.
 After several attempts to get him on board, Marshall finally called Gleeson on the phone and insisted that if he didn't do this film that the last film he would be remembered for was "Smokey and the Bandit III".
 Gleeson immediately accepted.
 See more

 David's Jeep has an automatic transmission in some scenes, a manual transmission in others.
 See more

-Nothing In Common
+Spin-off Nothing in Common